antononcube/Python-packages/JavaScriptD3/README.md

 But I had hard time making Chart.js plots work consistently within Jupyter.

-As it was mentioned above, there is another Python package, ["ipychart"](https://github.com/nicohlr/ipychart), that makes visualziations with JavaScript in Jupyter, but uses [Chart.js](https://www.chartjs.org) instead of [D3.js](https://d3js.org/).
+As it was mentioned above, there is another Python package, ["ipychart"](https://github.com/nicohlr/ipychart), that makes visualizations with JavaScript in Jupyter, but uses [Chart.js](https://www.chartjs.org) instead of [D3.js](https://d3js.org/).

 --------